EarthEngineering/docker-earth-quickstart/README.md

 docker run -it \
   -p 9090:9090 \
   --rm \
-  --name tron \
+  --name earth \
   -e "preapprove=multiSignFee:1,allowMultiSign:1" \
-  trontools/quickstart
+  earthengineering/quickstart
 ```

-For a complete list of option proposals check out https://api.trongrid.io/wallet/getchainparameters.
+For a complete list of option proposals check out https://www.earth.engineering.
 Note that you remove the "get" part of this chain parameter and lowercase the first character.
 This allows you to directly edit these parameters.

 #### Available accounts